doublet/dotfiles/README.md

 These are my dotfiles.
 I cloned this repo in `~/.dotfiles` but any directory will do.

-After cloning, you can run `./setup.sh`.
-This will setup all the dotfiles.
+After cloning, you can run `./copy.sh`.
+This will set up all the dotfiles.

 ## Assumptions